Qodana 2025.1 Help

 Make sure that these plugins are installed on your Jenkins instance:

-Make sure that Docker is installed and accessible by Jenkins.
+Make sure that Docker is installed and accessible to Jenkins.

-If applicable, make sure that Docker is accessible by the jenkins user as described in the Manage Docker as a non-root user section of the Docker documentation.
+If applicable, make sure that Docker is accessible to the jenkins user as described in the Manage Docker as a non-root user section of the Docker documentation.

 Create a Multibranch Pipeline project as described on the Jenkins documentation portal.